-Part B - Methods of Source Selection
+Part A - Methods of Source Selection

-§3-201 Methods of Source Selection.
+§3-101 Methods of Source Selection.

-Unless otherwise authorized by law, all [State] contracts shall be awarded by one of the following methods:
+Unless otherwise authorized by law, all [Purchasing Agency] contracts shall be awarded by one of the following methods:

-(a) Section 3-202 (Competitive Sealed Bidding);

-(b) Section 3-203 (Competitive Sealed Proposals);

-(c) Section 3-204 (Small Purchases);

-(d) Section 3-205 (Sole Source Procurement);

-(e) Section 3-206 (Emergency Procurements);

-(f) Section 3-207 (Special Procurements);

-(g) Section 5-205 (Architectural and Engineering Services).
+- (a) Section 3-102 (Competitive Sealed Bidding); - (b) Section 3-103 (Competitive Sealed Proposals); - (c) Section 3-104 (Small Purchases); - (d) Section 3-105 (Sole Source Procurement); - (e) Section 3-106 (Emergency Procurements); - (f) Section 3-107 (Special Procurements); - (g) Section 5-104 (Architectural and Engineering Services).

-- (1) With competitive sealed bidding as a starting point (Section 3-202), procurement officials are able to choose an appropriate source selection method to meet the circumstances of each procurement.
+(1) With competitive sealed bidding as a starting point (Section 3-102), procurement officials are able to choose an appropriate source selection method to meet the circumstances of each procurement.
 Procurement officials should be able to freely select an appropriate source selection method, based on that official's discretion.
-Procurement officials should recognize the flexibility that the Code offers them when using the competitive sealed bidding method, such as product acceptability and multi-step processes. - (2) The purpose of this Part is to provide procurement officials with adequate authority to conduct procurement transactions by fair and open competition under varying market conditions in order to satisfy public needs for supplies, services, and construction at the most economical prices. - (3) Fair and open competition is a basic tenet of public procurement.
+Procurement officials should recognize the flexibility that the Code offers them when using the competitive sealed bidding method, such as product acceptability and multi-step processes.
+(2) The purpose of this Part is to provide procurement officials with adequate authority to conduct procurement transactions by fair and open competition under varying market conditions in order to satisfy public needs for supplies, services, and construction at the most economical prices.

+(3) Fair and open competition is a basic tenet of public procurement.
 Such competition reduces the opportunity for favoritism and inspires public confidence that contracts are awarded equitably and economically.
 Since the marketplace is different for various supplies, services, and construction, this Code authorizes a variety of source selection techniques designed to provide the best competition for all types of procurements.
 It also permits less formal competitive procedures where the amount of the contract does not warrant the expense and time otherwise involved.
-Competitive sealed bidding (Section 3-202), competitive sealed proposals (Section 3-203), simplified, small purchase procedures (Section 3-204), and special procurement procedures (Section 3-207), therefore, are recognized as valid competitive procurement methods when used in accordance with the criteria and conditions set forth in this Article.
+Competitive sealed bidding (Section 3-102), competitive sealed proposals (Section 3-103), simplified, small purchase procedures (Section 3-104), and special procurement procedures (Section 3-107), therefore, are recognized as valid competitive procurement methods when used in accordance with the criteria and conditions set forth in this Article.

-- (4) Subsection (d) lists sole source procurements (Section 3-205) as an exception to other methods only when it is determined in writing that there is only one source for the required supply, service, or construction item. - (5) The statutory authorization in Section 3-201 to use competitive sealed bidding and competitive sealed proposals applies to four new project delivery methods identified in Article 5 of the 2000 Code: design-build, design-build-operate-maintain, design-build-finance-operate-maintain, and operations and maintenance.
+(4) Subsection (d) lists sole source procurements (Section 3-105) as an exception to other methods only when it is determined in writing that there is only one source for the required supply, service, or construction item.

+(5) The statutory authorization in Section 3-101 to use competitive sealed bidding and competitive sealed proposals applies to four new project delivery methods identified in Article 5: design-build, design-build-operate-maintain, design-build-finance-operate-maintain, and operations and maintenance.
 These four new delivery methods, when added to the design-bid-build project delivery already authorized in the 1979 version of the Code, provide procurement officials with increased flexibility in the procurement of the design, construction, operation, maintenance, and finance of public infrastructure facilities.
-Article 5 continues to rely on the source selection methods of Article 3, while providing maximum flexibility to procurement officials to separate or integrate the design, construction, operation, maintenance, and finance functions.
+Article 5 continues to rely on the source selection methods of Article 3, while providing maximum flexibility to procurement officials to separate or integrate the design, construction, maintenance, and finance functions.

-§3-202 Competitive Sealed Bidding.
+§3-102 Competitive Sealed Bidding.

-(1) Conditions for Use.
-Contracts shall be awarded by competitive sealed bidding except as otherwise provided in Section 3-201 (Methods of Source Selection).
+Conditions for Use.
+Contracts shall be awarded by competitive sealed bidding except as otherwise provided in Section 3-101 (Methods of Source Selection) or in Section 5-102 (Source Selection Methods Assigned to Project Delivery Methods).